Comedy Never Left, it Simply Adapts to the Times

 “I’m your past baggage and future allure that you can do what you want with.”

-“So I can distort, exaggerate, and flat out lie in my comedic journey.”
+“So I can distort, exaggerate, and flat-out lie in my comedic journey.”

 _____________________________________________________

-In the meantime for reasons of stupidity I signed up to be a facebook creator.
-I need to get a ridiculous amount of views to actually get money from it, but it has made me post a lot of reels.
-On Wednesdays I’ll do a comedy reel.
-These are for 90 seconds so you need to be quick.
-I will make these clean, I don’t want to stick my neck out too much.
-Also I need to wake up a little before doing them.
-I look and sound like a sleepy head.
-What’s cool though is recording it first you can do retakes until you’re happy.
-I think it’s better to do the 90 seconds in one clip though.
-The two I’ve done so far are embedded below from instagram, not facebook, so the view counts are different.
-Cheers to comedy!
+In the meantime, for reasons of stupidity, I signed up to be a Facebook creator.
+I need to get a ridiculous number of views, actually, to earn money from it, but it has motivated me to post a lot of reels.
+On Wednesdays, I’ll do a comedy reel.
+These are for 90 seconds, so you need to be quick.
+I will make these clean.
+I don’t want to stick my neck out too much.

 https://www.facebook.com/reel/3194816310663923/?s=fb_shorts_tab&stack_idx=0